dataGuyJosh/w3PythonML/notes.md

 # Part 9 - Polynomial Regression
 Non-linear data may fit a polynomial regression better.
 We often square the value of r (giving the r^2 value).

+y = a_0 + a_1 * x + a_2 * x ^ 2 + ... + a_n * x ^ n
+Where n is considered the "degree of polynomial".

+# Part 10 - Multiple Regression
+Multiple regression is similar to linear regression, however it uses multiple independent variables instead of one.
+For example, with linear regression we can predict the CO2 emission of a car based on the size of the engine, but with multiple regression we can throw in more variables, like the weight of the car, to make the prediction more accurate.